rgudkoff/Rodnix/README.md

 The MIT License allows anyone to use, modify, and distribute this software, including for commercial purposes.
 However, the copyright holder (the original author) maintains control over the main repository and has the final say on what changes are accepted into the official codebase.

 For more details, see the [LICENSE](LICENSE) file.

+# RodNIX Licensing FAQ

+Q: Is RodNIX free?
+A: Yes — for non-commercial use and community development.

+Q: Can indie developers sell RodNIX-based products?
+A: Yes.
+Indie and small-team commercial use is allowed for free.

+Q: Do enterprises need to pay?
+A: Yes.
+Any enterprise use requires an Enterprise License (REL-1.0).

+Q: Why pay?
+A: Revenue funds the RodNIX Foundation and is distributed to contributors.

+Q: Do contributors keep copyright?
+A: Yes.

+Q: Why must contributors sign a CLA?
+A: To allow commercial dual-licensing and ensure legal clarity.

+Q: Can enterprises use RodNIX without opening their source code?
+A: Yes — when they hold an Enterprise License.